-If a district has a uniformly applied policy governing outside or supplemental employment, the policy may continue to apply to an employee while on FMLA leave.
-A district that does not have such a policy may not deny FMLA benefits on the basis of outside or supplemental employment unless the FMLA leave was fraudulently obtained.
-29 U.S.C.
-2618(e); 29 C.F.R.
+If an employer, including a college district, has a uniformly applied policy governing outside or supplemental employment, the policy may continue to apply to an employee while on FMLA leave.
+An employer that does not have such a policy may not deny FMLA benefits on the basis of outside or supplemental employment unless the FMLA leave was fraudulently obtained.
+29 C.F.R.
 825.216(e)

 Pay Increases and Bonuses

 An employee is entitled to any unconditional pay increases that may have occurred during the FMLA leave period, such as cost of living increases.
-Pay increases conditioned upon seniority, length of service, or work performed must be granted in accordance with a district's policy or practice with respect to other employees on an equivalent leave status for a reason that does not qualify as FMLA leave.
+Pay increases conditioned upon seniority, length of service, or work performed must be granted in accordance with the employer's policy or practice with respect to other employees on an equivalent leave status for a reason that does not qualify as FMLA leave.

 29 C.F.R.
 825.215(c)

-Every covered employer, including every qualified college district, must post and keep posted on its premises a notice explaining the FMLA's provisions and providing information concerning the procedures for filing complaints with the Department of Labor's Wage and Hour Division.
+Every covered employer, including every qualified college district, must post and keep posted on its premises a notice explaining the FMLA's provisions and providing information concerning the procedures for filing complaints with the U.S. Department of Labor's (DOL) Wage and Hour Division.
 The notice must be posted prominently where it can be readily seen by employees and applicants for employment.
 Covered employers must post this general notice even if no employees are eligible for FMLA leave.

-If a district has any eligible employees, it shall also provide this general notice to each employee by:
+If a covered employer has any eligible employees, it shall also provide this general notice to each employee by:

-- Include the notice in employee handbooks or other written guidance to employees concerning employee benefits or leave rights, if such written materials exist; or
+- Including the notice in employee handbooks or other written guidance to employees concerning employee benefits or leave rights, if such written materials exist; or

-- Distribute a copy of the general notice to each new employee upon hiring.
+- By distributing a copy of the general notice to each new employee upon hiring.

-If a district's workforce is comprised of a significant portion of workers who are not literate in English, the district shall provide the general notice in a language in which the employees are literate.
+Where an employer's workforce is comprised of a significant portion of workers who are not literate in English, the employer shall provide the general notice in a language in which the employees are literate.

 29 C.F.R.
 825.300(b)